 Conferences are held during the first semester to provide an opportunity for parents to discuss their child's progress with teachers, counselors, and/or advisors.
 Conferences will be held soon after midterm progress reports are mailed home.
-Parents are strongly urged to attend the fall conferences.

-SIGNATURE PAGE 2021-2022/5782
+SIGNATURE PAGE 2022-2023/5783

-By signing this form, I acknowledge that I have received the Rochelle Zell Jewish High School Student Handbook for the 2021-2022/5782 academic year.
+By signing this form, I acknowledge that I have received the Rochelle Zell Jewish High School Student Handbook for the 2022-2023/5783 academic year.
 Furthermore, I acknowledge that I have read and will follow the rules and regulations as set forth in the Rochelle Zell Jewish High School Student Handbook.

 Student's Printed Name

-Student's Signature
+Student's Signature Date

-Parent/Guardian's Signature
+Parent/Guardian's Signature Date